How to smell your own breath. Self-test for halitosis (bad breath).

 Whatever the results (good or bad), that’s pretty much how your breath smells to others.

-An obvious way of self-testing is to simply exhale into an odorless plastic bag, and then smelling what’s there.
-This method is sometimes used in scientific studies.
+An obvious way of self-testing is to simply exhale into an odorless plastic bag, and then smell what’s there.
+This sniff test method is sometimes used in scientific studies.

 - In practice, one difficulty involved is finding a truly odorless bag.
 A gallon-sized food storage bag is an option.